Artifice

-Artifice was a nonprofit literary magazine based in Chicago, Illinois, that existed between 2009 and 2017.
+Artifice was a nonprofit literary magazine based in Chicago, Illinois.
+It was published from 2009 to 2017.

 History and profile

 Artifice was started in 2009.
 It was co-founded by Rebekah Silverman, who served as Managing Editor, and James Tadd Adcox, who served as editor-in-chief.
 It was published biannually.
 Later Peter Jurmu became the editor-in-chief of the magazine replacing James Tadd Adcox in the post.